hyperledger-labs/harmonia/docs/vision_requirements.md

 In the spirit of the Hyperledger Labs philosophy, the files initially contributed to this repository are, in many cases, at an early stage of elaboration.
 This reflects ongoing work by R3 and Adhara to make as many relevant internal documents as possible available to the community.
 As such, the structure and content of this repo will rapidly evolve in the coming weeks.

 * A working paper elaborating on the themes introduced in this paper, and introducing a conceptual framework, is available [here](r3/contents.md).
+* A summary of high-level interoperability business principles, endorsed by a working group of industry practitioners, is [here](adhara/interop_principles.md).
 * A detailed discussion of the specific cross-chain proofs we have found to be important in Corda/EVM interactions is available [here](adhara/cross_chain_proofs.md).
-* An example of an end-to-end DvP protocol between a Corda and private EVM network will be added shortly.
+* An example of an end-to-end DvP protocol between a Corda and private EVM network is available [here](r3/example_design_for_atomic_swap.md).
-* A summary of high-level interoperability business principles, endorsed by a working group of industry practitioners, is [here](adhara/interop_principles.md).